 By Andrew Pope, Partner, innovation and collaboration consultant at Innosis.
-As well as speaker at the upcoming Boye 18 conference in November.
+As well as speaker at the upcoming Boye 19 Brooklyn conference in May.

 The workplace of tomorrow is long overdue.
 It sounds like an anomaly, but think about it.
 Today's workplace runs still largely according to Victorian values.
 We come to a workplace where we are managed in hierarchical structures, kept in one place for set hours every day, then go home to our 'other' lives.